Access to secure and affordable housing

 Their capacity to do so is influenced by both the structure of housing provision in those countries (with government playing a significant role in providing housing to nationals), and the fact that resettled refugees are allocated to specific municipalities according to a quota system.
 This enables a greater degree of advance planning than is the case in countries where refugee placement is governed by other factors (see the placement section).

-In other resettlement countries, however, there may be barriers to allocating subsidised housing to resettled refugees, with many having minimal public sector housing, an unmet demand for low cost accommodation among nationals, and significant homeless populations.
+In other resettlement countries, however, there may be barriers to allocating subsidised housing to resettled refugees, with many having minimal public sector housing, an unmet demand for low cost accommodation among citizens, and significant homeless populations.

-In this context, governments risk generating antipathy toward resettled refugees if there is a perception that refugees are given preference over nationals for subsidised government housing.
-While in some of these countries, public housing authorities agree to allocate units for resettled refugees, in others newcomers are required to secure housing on the same basis as nationals and are subject to the same eligibility requirements and waiting periods for public housing.
+In this context, governments risk generating antipathy toward resettled refugees if there is a perception that refugees are given preference over citizens for subsidised government housing.
+While in some of these countries, public housing authorities agree to allocate units for resettled refugees, in others newcomers are required to secure housing on the same basis as citizens and are subject to the same eligibility requirements and waiting periods for public housing.

 Nevertheless, almost all countries recognise that resettled refugees face disadvantage in the housing market and hence offer them additional support to access permanent housing.